 Post-Prep and Maintenance

-There is a lot more to consider, but for now, hopefully, these chainsaw safety tips give you a leg up when starting out your career.
-Of course, even homeowners can benefit from using a chainsaw safely—and we welcome those readers as well.
+There is a lot more to consider, but for now, hopefully, these chainsaw safety tips give you a leg up…or help you keep a leg attached?
+Since both professionals and homeowners can benefit from using a chainsaw safely—and we hope everyone reading this learned at least something helpful.